How much does it really cost to hire a medical writer in 2025? A guide for clients

 Another option is working on a fixed-price basis, which many freelancers (myself included) offer.

 This gives you a set price for the entire project from start to finish so you'll know exactly what you'll pay from the outset.
 It also means no surprises if the project takes longer than expected and allows you to quickly determine whether the cost fits your budget.
-Fixed pricing is particularly useful for well-defined projects like manuscripts, review articles and white papers.

 From the freelancer's perspective, fixed pricing carries some risk, as it depends on their ability to accurately estimate the time required to complete a project upfront, It also requires time to prepare detailed quotes and they will need to monitor the project scope closely to ensure everything stays within the original agreement.